codeguy/php-the-right-way/pages/Design-Patterns.md

     //Prevent unserialisation which would lead to create a new instance private function __wakeup(){}

-    //Creates new instance if it does not exit, otherwise it returns the existing instance public static function getInstance(){
+    //Creates new instance if it does not exist, otherwise it returns the existing instance public static function getInstance(){
         self::$instance =  self::$instance ? self::$instance : new static();
         return self::$instance;